juhp/presentations/fossasia2023-toolboxes/fossasia-toolbox.typ

 #slide(title: "Toolbx")[
     #one-by-one[
-    - started in Red Hat by Debarshi Ray (rishi)
+    - started in Red Hat by Debarshi Ray (rishi) in 2018 ][
-    ][
     - originally shell scripts
     ][
-    - rewritten in Golang by Ondřej Míchal (HarryMichal) ][
+    - rewritten in Golang by Ondřej Míchal (HarryMichal) in 2020 ][
     - Available as:
       - `toolbox` in Fedora, RHEL, Arch